A city-wide effort to volunteer & celebrate Salinas

-Founded in the winter of 2011, the mission of the Salinas Neighborhood Council’s to network neighborhood based volunteer groups, efforts, associations and watch organizations in the interest of growing a more engaged and secure community.
+Founded in the winter of 2011 by Councilman Steve McShane, the mission of the Salinas Neighborhood Council is to network neighborhood based volunteer groups, watch organizations, and associations in the interest of growing a more engaged, united and secure community.

-Were you able to be at our August meeting where Salinas Police Department gave this presentation about “Community Safety and Neighborhood Watch Training” ?
-Countless statistics have shown that neighborhood watch efforts reduce crime.
+The Salinas Police Department gave this presentation about “Community Safety and Neighborhood Watch Training” Countless statistics have shown that neighborhood watch efforts reduce crime.
 Do you know how much crime is taking place in your neighborhood?
 Now do you see why you should form your own neighborhood watch?
 It can be 4 houses or 1 block.
 Do not overwhelm yourself with large areas unless you have adequate interest and support by everyone involved.
 View on this site how to organize a neighborhood watch.

 Are you interested in learning more about starting a Neighborhood Watch?
 Did your neighborhood have a Neighborhood Watch years ago but no longer meets?
 The Salinas Neighborhood Council would love to help.
 Please e-mail us at email@example.com so we can connect you with those who have been successful at building active Neighborhood Watches in Salinas.
 Why reinvent the wheel when they are so many local experts who are willing and ready to help your neighborhood become safer.